Gamefist/Skuddbot-v2-wiki/Features/server-settings.md

 # Server settings

+{% hint style="info" %}
+This page contains features that have not yet been released!
+{% endhint %}

 ## Introduction
 Skuddbot features an server settings.
 This allows server owners to change parts of Skuddbot to their liking and tailor their own Skuddbot experience for their server.